luc-hens/luc-hens.github.io/index.md

 # Luc Hens

 Until my retirement I was a professor of economics at the Vrije Universiteit Brussel.
-My interests—other than economics and statistics—include books, music, movies, running, and computing.
+My interests—other than economics—include books (math, physics, science fiction, statistics), music, running, and computing.
 [Here](about_me.html)’s a map of my **[personal microculture](about_me.html)**.
 And [here](book_recommendations.html)’s a list of accessible books on economics and statistics and some of my favorite podcasts.

 ### Research
 For a list of publications see my [Open Researcher and Contributor ID  (ORCID) page](https://orcid.org/0000-0003-4881-9317).